Cincinnati product safety lawyer and Ohio recall attorney reviewing helmet defect lawsuits and representing injured plaintiffs nationwide

 To be effective and prevent head injury, a helmet must be well-manufactured, meet design and safety standards set by the U.S. Department of Transportation, and should be tested properly by a third party.
 Consumers should only buy motorcycle helmets compliant with federal standards.

-The Consumer Product & Safety Commission (CPSC) has the authority to issue recalls for defective helmets, and has in years past.
+The Consumer Product & Safety Commission (CPSC) has the authority to issue recalls for Cycling Accidents, and has in years past.
 When helmets fail to meet minimal requirements.
 Helmet issues may include the following defects: